vector-php/vector/docs/auto-generate/Lib/Strings.md

-Joins an array of strings together with a given delimeter.
+Joins an array of strings together with a given delimiter.
 Works similarly to PHP `implode`.
 The inverse of `split`.

 ```